ashandoak/ashandoak.github.io/README.md

 It's funny that I haven't thought to do this, since I do follow some *publications* that in some ways serve the same purpose, though that are typically more general audience focused.
 [Quanta Magazine](https://www.quantamagazine.org/) is by far one of my most favourite things, and I think everyone in CS and Math (and other sciences too, of course) should pay attention to it; it's mandate of producing general audience content about recent and important scientific results is really quite admirable - especially since they do it so well!
 There should be more of this type of content available broadly.

-(Or maybe I haven't thought of following researchers directly since any time I've tried before I've had a hard time getting over the inital difficulty of reading content within a field that I don't have a lot of experience in.
+(Or maybe I haven't thought of following researchers directly since any time I've tried before I've had a hard time getting over the initial difficulty of reading content within a field that I don't have a lot of experience in.
 Now that I've been working on this MSc (part-time) for more than a year, I feel like I have a better basis from which to attack this idea.)

 Conferences are another good thing to think about: Bruce and I have discussed off and on, but haven't identified quite the right one at this point.
 I'd like to go to a formal verification, or a Lean-specific conference / workshop.
 I expect there might be one at some point this year...
 Funny story: The last face-to-face conference that I was at was the SIGCSE conference in Portland in March 2019.
 Can you imagine how that ended? :)  I arrived just as things were getting really bad in Oregon, attended one workshop the night of my arrival, and by the next morning the organizers had completely canceled the conference.
 I scrambled back to the airport and managed to catch and early flight home that day (though it had some long lay-overs).
 I was gone less than 36 hours, but because I crossed the boarder, for my trouble I got to stay home in self-isolation for two weeks...